bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/04_Troubleshooting/02_Issues.rst

 Jobs fail
 ---------

-If all the application’s tasks fail because all the submitted jobs fail, it is probably due to the fact that there is a resource miss-configuration.
+If all the application's tasks fail because all the submitted jobs fail, it is probably due to the fact that there is a resource miss-configuration.
 In most of the cases, the resource that the application is trying to access has no passwordless access through the